Skip to content

 2. Click "New Escalation Path"

-1. Go to Settings → Workflow and click "New workflow"
+1. Go to Settings → Workflow → Workflow Rules

 You can combine conditions — for example, trigger the path only for threads from a specific support email address and on an enterprise tier.
 Use the Workflow Builder's condition branching to handle multiple scenarios in a single workflow.